-Pagellus bellottii (Figure 3) is a tropical and subtropical demersal species occupying hard and sandy bottoms to depths of about 250 m (Johannessen, 2020).
+Pagellus bellottii (Figure 3) is a tropical and subtropical demersal species that occupies hard sandy bottoms at depths of approximately 250 m (Johannessen, 2020).
 The species belongs to the family Sparidae and is commonly known as red pandora (Berg, 1958).
-It is found in schools, mainly in the upper 100 m.
-Sporadic spawning occurs from the second year onwards between May and November and varies with latitude; it moves toward the coast for this reason (Koranteng & Pitcher, 1987).
-It is one of the most copious Sparidae species on the West African coast.
-It is an essential element of the multi-species coastal demersal fisheries in the Eastern Central
+It is found in schools, mainly in the upper 100 meters.
+Sporadic spawning occurs from the second year onwards